grum-tez/archetype-docs/docs/dapps/example/index.md

 ## Answer a poll

 Steps to answer a poll:
-1. click on a poll in the Dapp's [main panel](https://completium.github.io/poll-dapp)
+1. click on a poll in the DApp's [main panel](https://completium.github.io/poll-dapp)
 2. click on one of the possible answers
 3. click the `SUBMIT` button; it is then required to connect to a wallet (if not already logged in) and validate the transaction to the contract